-Released some four years after Cahoots, this long-awaited followup studio effort would arrive long after the feverish acclaim for the Band had cooled, long after expectations for something equalling their superlative initial trio of albums had ebbed.
+Released some four years after Cahoots, this long-awaited followup studio effort would arrive well after the feverish acclaim for the Band had cooled, well after expectations for something equalling their superlative initial trio of albums had ebbed.

 Perhaps in keeping, Northern Lights-Southern Cross finished as the Band’s lowest-charting Robbie Robertson-era album on their native Canadian charts — and, at No. 26, a far cry from their Top 10 Billboard showings for Music from Big Pink and the Brown Album.